 GASP based BWB model implementation#

-• For design load, variable Aircraft.Wing.LOADING is replaced by Mission.Design.GROSS_MASS / Aircraft.Wing.EXPOSED_WING_AREA.
-As a result, BWBLoadSpeeds and BWBLoadFactors replace LoadSpeeds and LoadFactors.
+• For design load of a BWB airctaft, variable Aircraft.Design.WING_LOADING is replaced by Mission.Design.GROSS_MASS over Aircraft.Wing.EXPOSED_AREA.
+As a result, BWBLoadSpeeds and BWBLoadFactors components replace LoadSpeeds and LoadFactors.
 A new group BWBDesignLoadGroup is created to include these two new components.

 • Aviary engine geometry uses different empirical equation.
 In GASP, the sizing relation is based on aircraft gross weight and the number of engines.
 For BWB, we adopt GASP implementation.
-We also allow the engines are partially buried into the fuselage.
-This implementation can be applied to conventional aircraft.
+We also allow the engines that are partially buried into the fuselage.
+This implementation can be easily modified to apply to conventional aircraft.

 Equip And Useful Load#